harness/developer-hub/docs/service-reliability-management/howtos-service-reliability-management/change-impact-analysis/change-impact-analysis-changes-dash-board.md

 The Changes dashboard provides a quick overview of change events from multiple change sources.
 A change source is a system that generates change events whenever a change is recorded.
 Change events are grouped in one location, enabling you to see how a certain change affects the rest of the system.

-The Changes dashboard helps you understand when the change occurred, why it took place, and what impact it had on the service of the monitored service.
+The Changes dashboard helps you understand when the change occurred, why it took place, and what impact it had on the health of the monitored service.

-Perform the following steps to go to the Changes dashboard:
+Perform the following step to go to the Changes dashboard:

 1. In your Harness project, navigate to the **Service Reliability** module, and then select **Changes**.
-   The Changes dashboard is displayed.
+   The Changes dashboard appears.

 The Changes dashboard is divided into the following sections: